Pocketbike

 Pocketbikes are small, two-wheeled recreational vehicles approximately one-quarter the size of a regular motorcycles, and are powered by two-stroke internal combustion engines of between 40 and 50 cc.
 Pocketbikes maintain the look of full-sized sport bikes and are known outside of North America for racing on specialty tracks designed for small Power Sport machines.
 These specialized models, designed for competition, produce up to 17 hp, and have front and rear suspension akin to larger sport bikes.
 Most consumer models are far less powerful, usually below 3hp, and do not feature suspension, relying on the tires alone for shock-absorption.
 Weight for most machines are approximately 50 lb.
 The usual height is less than 50 cm, and up to 1 m length.

 The popularity of these types of recreational machines originate from the introduction of Asian Imports to the North American market in late 2003.
-At the time costing as little as $200 US, these machines were unregulated, and many people believed they were legal for use as transportation on public roads.
+At the time costing as little as US$200, these machines were unregulated, and many people believed they were legal for use as transportation on public roads.
 Pocketbikes variations have also been offered featuring four-stroke engines or electric motors, but these are far less common and are a derivative from the import market.